Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-Unified-based tuning approaches offer a unified framework to integrate various fine-tuning methods into a single, harmonized architecture.
-This approach streamlines the process and enhances the overall efficiency and effectiveness of the fine-tuning.
-For instance, NOAH~\cite{liu2022neural} incorporates Adapter, LoRA, and VPT into each Transformer block and employs Neural Architecture Search (NAS) to determine the best design for specific downstream tasks.
-This method represents a comprehensive approach to optimizing fine-tuning by combining multiple techniques.
-LAM~\cite{gao2023unified} proposes a unified framework for continual learning.
-This framework is designed to be adaptable, allowing any PEFT method to be reconfigured into a competitive approach for continual learning.
-Additionally, V-PEFT~\cite{yu2022towards} provides a unified analysis of PEFT techniques for video tasks.
-This research investigates the critical aspects of fine-tuning positions, offering a cohesive view of these techniques.
-Similarly, U-Tuning~\cite{jiang2023rethinking} rethinks PEFT from an integrated perspective, re-evaluating existing tuning paradigms.
-It identifies a parallel form for mainstream tuning methods, including adapter, prefix, and prompt tuning, which effectively reduces the coupling in tuning structures.
+Unified-based tuning approaches provide a cohesive framework to consolidate diverse fine-tuning methods or integrate other techniques with PEFT methods.
+This unified paradigm simplifies the fine-tuning process while enhancing both its efficiency and overall effectiveness.

+The effectiveness of a single PEFT method is often constrained by its fixed set of fine-tuning parameters.
+To overcome these limitations, several works have explored the combination of multiple PEFT methods to achieve performance improvements.
+For example, NOAH~\cite{liu2022neural} integrates Adapter, LoRA, and VPT into each transformer block and uses neural architecture search (NAS) to identify the optimal configurations for specific downstream tasks.
+This approach exemplifies a comprehensive strategy for fine-tuning optimization through the combination of multiple methods.
+LAM~\cite{gao2023unified} proposes a unified framework tailored for continual learning, offering flexibility by allowing any PEFT method to be reconfigured into a competitive approach for this setting.
+Similarly, V-PEFT~\cite{yu2022towards} provides a unified analysis of PEFT techniques, focusing on critical fine-tuning positions and providing a cohesive perspective on these approaches.
+On the other hand, U-Tuning~\cite{jiang2023rethinking} identifies a parallel structure underlying mainstream tuning methods, such as adapter, prefix, and prompt tuning, effectively reducing structural coupling in these approaches.
+Recently, PEFT-Vision~\cite{mai2024lessons} complements this by systematically analyzing existing PEFT techniques and offering practical recommendations on when and how to use them effectively.